 Driven by the desire to sail large traditional vessels, Ray signed aboard a schooner bound for New England.
 As soon as he stepped ashore, he headed straight for Camden, the "Windjammer Capital of the World."
 When he saw the beautiful town, the mountains, the sea, and especially the windjammers, he knew this would be their new home.

 Ray signed aboard the 100-year-old-schooner Grace Bailey.
 Shipping out as a deckhand for $60 a week may not seem like a great career opportunity, but it opened the door to a New World of experience that changed their lives and the lives of these vessels.
 That winter their daughter Kristi was born.

 Just a few blocks from the harbor, Ann began teaching at the Elm Street School.

 Already a licensed Mariner, Ray quickly moved up the ranks to captain, first on the Schooner Mistress, then on the Mercantile.
 Four years later, in 1986, the Williamsons purchased Maine Windjammer Cruises®.

 During their first five years as owners they completely restored all three of the schooners.
 It was a massive undertaking for which they received National recognition as preservers of historic vessels.
 Buying older boats in need of a great deal of work gave Ray the opportunity to experience his two favorite occupations at once: shipbuilding and sailing.

 During the sailing season, Ann oversees the Galley & Housekeeping side of Maine Windjammer Cruises.
 Her years of windjammer cooking are recorded in the Maine Windjammer Cruises Cookbook which serves as the guide for our cooks.
-Retired from teaching, Ann now has time in the off season to spend quality time with their two young grandaughters Aria & Isla.
+Retired from teaching, Ann now has time in the off season to spend quality time with their four young grandchildren.